-A CVL is a formal company closure insolvency process in which company directors then instruct a licensed insolvency practitioner to ensure their insolvent limited company is then voluntarily closed officially.
+A CVL is a formal company closure insolvency process.
+Company directors then instruct a licensed insolvency practitioner to ensure their insolvent limited company is officially therefore closed.

 Before agreeing to arrange a Liquidation, explore the financial position of the company and finance options available.
-Perhaps a company voluntary arrangement can help the company to trade?
-If not, then an administrator can allow the sale of the business, enabling better returns for creditors and jobs saved.
-Even considered a pre-pack administration were the directors then consider buying the assets of the company while saving jobs.
+Perhaps a company voluntary arrangement can help the company trade?
+If not, an administrator can allow the sale of the business, enabling better returns for creditors and jobs saved.
+Even considered a pre-pack administration, the directors then consider buying the company’s assets while saving jobs.

-Remember, a CVL is the closure of the business then for good (assets are liquidated) and therefore then has a substantial impact financially on shareholders and creditors unless they have some form of security.
-Further, providing directors have conducted themselves legally, then they are, therefore, not personally liable for company debt.
+Remember, a CVL is the closure of the business for good (assets liquidated) and therefore has a substantial impact financially on shareholders and creditors unless they have some form of security.
+Further, if directors have conducted themselves legally, they remain not personally liable for company debt.
 (Providing no personal sureties given).
 The risk of wrongful trading must not be taken lightly.

 Considering a Creditor’s Voluntary Liquidation

-If your business (Limited Company) is insolvent, you, as a director of your business, have a duty to ensure you protect the interest of your company creditors by seeking insolvency advice.
-Further, as a director, you are required to review your companies position and consider ways other than a liquidation to ensure your companies viability and its creditor’s position.
+If your business (Limited Company) is insolvent, you, as a director of your business, have a duty to ensure you protect the interests of your company’s creditors by seeking insolvency advice.
+Further, as a director, you are required to review your company’s position and consider ways other than a liquidation to ensure your companies viability and its creditor’s position.

-A Creditor Voluntary Liquidation may be considered the wrong action to take for creditors and the company.
+A Creditor Voluntary Liquidation may be considered the wrong action for creditors and the company.
 Therefore, advice from a licensed insolvency practitioner is essential.